ElektraInitiative/libelektra/doc/tutorials/contributing-clion.md

-- Especially for not that well-versed programmers don't forget that when debugging e.g. `KeySet`, which can contain many `Key` objects, you can only see that there may be more than one key stored in this set by it's _size_ attribute since it's keys are referenced by a pointer.
+- Especially for not that well-versed programmers don't forget that when debugging e.g. `KeySet`, which can contain many `Key` objects, you can only see that there may be more than one key stored in this set by its _size_ attribute since it's keys are referenced by a pointer.
 Just the first `Key` (referenced by the pointer) will be visible directly using the debugger.
   To analyse it's stored `Key` objects you can either add a